 Very easy to learn and enjoy with out the frustration of beginner golf.
 Design a course wherever land is available.
 No manicured greens or a bag filled with expensive clubs required.
 All that is needed is a fairly smooth grassy site, dirt, heavy soil or packed sand will work.
 One good option is to tee off at the red (100) yard marker on a regular golf course and just drop our portable hole over existing cup and flag stick Other Ideal locations include parks. playgrounds, schools, churches, resorts, beaches, existing golf courses, or even your own backyard.

 Clubs & Equipment

-Grass golf is enjoyed by any age or skill level without the frustration of beginner golf.
-The rules are simple and easy to learn.
+Grass golf is enjoyed by any age or skill level.
+The rules are similar to golf and simple and easy to learn.
 Strength or sports ability is not required to master the game.
-The most important thing is to get some walking, get some exercise and have fun.
-Just as easy to learn as croquet, with the all the excitement of regular golf.
-Grass golf uses similar terminology as golf such as par, birdie, etc. and the person with the fewest amount of total strokes is the winner.
+The most important thing is to get some walking, get some exercise and enjoy the game.
+It's as easy as croquet, with the all the excitement and challenges of regular golf.
+Similar terminology is used such as par, birdie, eagle, etc. with the person with the fewest amount of total strokes is the winner.